 Moyer/Farmer/CAPP Grant Program - Clean Air For All

-The San Diego County Air Pollution Control District has launched the Clean Air for All Grant Campaign and announced $28.5 million in grants from the California Air Resources Board and the State to help businesses, nonprofits, and government agencies swap their polluting heavy machinery and equipment for electric and low carbon emission alternatives.
+The San Diego County Air Pollution Control District launched the Clean Air for All Grant Campaign to help businesses, nonprofits, and government agencies swap their polluting heavy machinery and equipment for electric and low carbon emission alternatives.

 - Equipment/Vehicle Replacement - Replacing existing equipment/vehicles with new, emission certified equipment/vehicles.

-- Engine Repower - Repower an exisiting engine with a new, emission certified engine.
+- Engine Repower - Repower an existing engine with a new, emission certified engine.

-- On-road Heavy-Duty Truck Replacements - Replace, repower, or convert exisiting diesel heavy-duty trucks, buses, or vehicles with cleaner diesel, alternative fuel, hybrid, or zero-emission technologies.
+- On-road Heavy-Duty Truck Replacements - Replace, repower, or convert existing diesel heavy-duty trucks, buses, or vehicles with cleaner diesel, alternative fuel, hybrid, or zero-emission technologies.

 - Infrastructure - Installing projects that provide alternative fuel or power in support of program-covered sources.